ErikOnBike/CodeParadise/README.md

 CpMessageChannel environmentImplementation: CpZincWebSocketChannel.

-"Register the two example applications" CpDomExamplesServerApplication register.
+"Register the two example applications" CpDomExamplesWebApplication register.
-CpComponentExamplesServerApplication register.
+CpComponentExamplesWebApplication register.
 CpCounterWebApplication register.
-CpFomanticExamplesServerApplication register.
+CpFomanticExamplesWebApplication register.

 "Start the HTTP and WeSocket servers (use the path where you stored the ClientEnvironment)" CpWebApplicationServerStarter startUsingConfig: {